gramener/gramex-guide/formhandler/README.md

 ## FormHandler transforms

-FormHandler has 4 ways of transforming the request / data using Python expressions.
+FormHandler has 4 ways of transforming the request / data using a Python [expression or pipeline](../function/).

 1. [prepare](#formhandler-prepare) runs **before loading data** and can **replace `handler.args`**.
    Allows variables `args` as [handler.args](../handlers/#basehandler-attributes) and [`handler`](../handlers/)